 Using cheap metal or other sometimes acrylic jewelry can lead to infection.
 It depends on how sensitive you are to those materials.

 Many people are allergic to metal alloys or particular metals, and an allergic reaction weakens the immune system and increases the chance of infection.

 Itching an ear that is having a reaction will also lead to infection because you are creating tiny cuts and filling them with bacteria from your fingernails.

-Acrylic is not the best material for piercings because it is more likely to absorb and harbor bacteria than metal jewelry.
+Acrylic is not the best material for piercings because it is more likely to hold onto and harbor bacteria than metal jewelry.

-You must continue to clean your industrial piercing until it has COMPLETELY finished healing.
-Not doing this could easily result in nasty germs and bacteria infultrating the area - even if the surrounding skin appears to look nice and clean.
+You must continue to clean your industrial piercing until it has completely finished healing.
+Not doing this could easily result in nasty germs and bacteria infiltrating the area – even if the surrounding skin appears to look nice and clean.

 Continue to use a salt water solution, or a good piercing aftercare product right until the skin in/around the piercing has completely healed.

 The best aftercare product I’ve personally used is the After Inked Piercing Aftercare Spray.
 Not only is it vegan, but it’s also completely alcohol and additive-free.
 The solution works well on all skin types including sensitive skin, and it comes in a generously-sized mist-spraying bottle for easy application.
 When using it from the very start of the healing process, the spray helps to decrease healing times and aims to eliminate any lingering pain or soreness.